-Tuesday’s opening reception featured remarks from Muto and Xavier Costa, dean of the College of Arts, Media and Design.
+Tuesday’s opening reception featured remarks from Muto and Xavier Costa, Founding Dean of the College of Arts, Media and Design.
 Costa said the exhibit is important because it shows how architects can play a crucial role in emergency preparedness and response.

 “This exhibit features a strong compilation of the great challenges Japan faces and how architects can be important responders to those challenges,” Costa said.

 Japan’s location in the Pacific Ocean makes it particularly susceptible to natural disasters like earthquakes and tsunamis.
 As a result, the country has historically paid particular attention to disaster preparedness and resiliency, ensuring that the public is prepared through regular emergency drills and protected by infrastructure able to withstand massive disasters, said Susan Gill, who works in the consulate’s information and culture section.
 Though the preparations aren’t always perfect, Japan believes the lessons they have learned, particularly during and after the 2011 earthquake, are important to share with the international community.

 The exhibit is split into four sections, documenting issues of emergency preparedness, temporary housing, reconstruction projects, and foreign proposals.
 Its curator, Taro Igarashi, Tohoku University professor of architecture and building science, said the exhibition focuses particularly on architectural advances after November 2011, showcasing projects introduced across Japan.